Configuring Account Health

 Set the day thresholds that determine when accounts transition between lifecycle stages.
 The default boundaries are:

-These boundaries directly affect sub-score weighting within Product Adoption.
-Onboarding accounts weight Infrastructure more heavily; Mature accounts weight Usage and Growth more heavily.
+These boundaries directly affect sub-score weighting within Product Adoption:

 How to Use Configuration to Match Your Business Strategy